 Upper cervical chiropractors focus on relieving nerve compression pain by making gentle adjustments to very slight misalignments of the top two bones of the neck.
 Some patients have found that this relieves nerve pressure that causes symptoms in the arms and legs such as carpal tunnel syndrome or other conditions like sciatica which results in a similar pain and numbness sensation in one leg.

-If you are suffering from carpal tunnel syndrome, especially if you have any history of head or neck trauma, it makes sense to have an upper cervical chiropractor perform a thorough examination of your neck.
+If you are suffering from carpal tunnel syndrome, especially if you have any history of head or neck trauma, have an upper cervical chiropractor perform a thorough examination of your neck.
 If a misalignment is revealed, precise measurements will be taken using diagnostic imaging.
 Gentle adjustments are safe for persons of any age.
 This may be your opportunity to get help for your condition without the side effects of surgery.

 The Upper Cervical Difference